Bob Harris (radio presenter): 1980s

-1981 saw Harris move to BBC Radio Oxford, presenting the weekday afternoon show 35 pm taking over from Timmy Mallett.
-He remained there until 1984.
-He then joined London's LBC Radio Station, presenting a weekly half-hour music review and also joined GWR, where he did shows on Saturday lunchtimes and Sunday afternoons.
+In 1981, Harris moved to BBC Radio Oxford, presenting the weekday afternoon show from 15:00–17:00, taking over from Timmy Mallett.
+Harris remained there until 1984.
+He then joined London's LBC radio station, presenting a weekly half-hour music review and also joined GWR, where he did shows on Saturday lunchtimes and Sunday afternoons.

-From October 1984, Harris was heard on Norwich's Radio Broadland, presenting a Saturday evening show, and on a Sunday afternoon show on Hereward FM in Peterborough.
-At the same time he was still continuing with his half-hour music review on LBC and was recording shows for GWR.
-In 1986, he was offered the Weekend Nightline phone-in on LBC every Friday, Saturday, and Sunday 10 pm1 am, which he hosted until 1989.
+From October 1984, Harris presented a Saturday evening show on Norwich's Radio Broadland, and the Sunday afternoon show on Hereward FM in Peterborough.
+At the same time, he was still continuing with his half-hour music review on LBC and was recording shows for GWR.
+In 1986, he was offered the Weekend Nightline phone-in on LBC every Friday, Saturday, and Sunday from 10 pm until 1 am, which he hosted until 1989.
 He was heard on BFBS from 1986 to 1998 and on the UK Independent Local Radio sustaining service, The Superstation.

 Return to BBC Radio 1

-Harris rejoined BBC Radio 1 in 1989, standing in for Richard Skinner for two weeks on the weekday 122 am slot, before being offered his own weekly show on Sunday nights from 11 pm to 2 am later that year following the death of Roger Scott.
-Harris then took over the weekday 122am slot from April 1990, which then became 124 am when Radio 1 started broadcasting 24 hours a day on 1 May 1991.
+Harris rejoined BBC Radio 1 in 1989, standing in for Richard Skinner for two weeks on the weekday midnight to 2 am slot, before being offered his own weekly show on Sunday nights from 11 pm to 2 am later that year following the death of Roger Scott.
+He had originally been on Radio 1 from 1970–1974, hosting the Monday night edition of 'Sounds of the 70s'.

+Harris then took over the weekday midnight to 2 am slot from April 1990, which then became midnight to 4 am when Radio 1 started broadcasting 24 hours a day on 1 May 1991.

+His programme on Radio 1 came to an end in October 1993 when Matthew Bannister took charge of the station, although he continued to present documentaries for the station for some time after.

 Move to BBC Radio London

-In summer 1994, Harris moved to BBC Radio London, presenting a three-hour Saturday night show from 10pm to 1am, then additionally on Monday to Wednesday evenings from 8pm to midnight.
-He later left the Saturday night show to concentrate on BBC Radio London's Monday-Wednesday evening shows.
+In summer 1994, Harris moved to BBC GLR, presenting a three-hour Saturday night show from 10 pm to 1 am, then additionally on Monday to Wednesday evenings from 8 pm to midnight.
+He later left the Saturday night show to concentrate on BBC GLR's Monday–Wednesday evening shows.